VitorOnoue/bootcamp/README.md

   + argument newline=" in the open() method when writing .csv files (just did it without it, and the file had two break rows between each data rows)

 + check files/csv.py for examples and better understanding

+## bank system improvement challenge #5 (files) done - 7/8

+### etiquette - PEP8 - 7/8

++ PEP8 stands for Python Enhancement Proposal 8, which is a guide for coding etiquette in python

++ whats important that is in PEP8:
+  + 4 spaces for indentation
+  + max 79 characters per line/row
+  + snake_case for variables and functions, CamelCase for classes

++ tips:
+  + use tools that check coding styles (linters), e.g., flake8
+  + use tools that format your code (formatter), e.g., black
+  + use tools to sort the imports of your code, e.g., isort
+  + just `pip install (tool)` and `(tool) file.py`, with those examples above
+  + depending on ides and text editor, the above tools are already implemented